Asbestos Product Liability Lawsuits

 Joint and Several Liability

-• The court in Borel v.
+The court in Borel v.
 Fibreboard recognized that asbestos diseases develop over time through cumulative exposure to many different products and sources.
-That meant victims like Clarence Borel — who worked with dozens of asbestos products over decades — didn’t have to prove exactly which product caused his disease.
+That meant victims like Clarence Borel didn’t have to prove exactly which product caused his disease.
 Instead, if a company’s product contributed to the overall exposure, that was enough to hold them liable.

 It also set the tone for decades of accountability.
-For the first time, product manufacturers had to put safety ahead of profits—or face the consequences.
+For the first time, product manufacturers had to put safety ahead of profits or be forced to face the consequences.
 And the ripple effect still protects people today.
 Without Borel, asbestos might still be in brake pads, ceiling tiles, and home insulation sold across the country.
-Instead, companies were forced to stop and think twice—because someone finally made them pay for what they’d done.
+Instead, companies switched to safer alternatives because someone finally made them pay for what they’d done.

 Asbestos Product Liability Law Today